ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : an Accessory that is larger than 30 cm in at least one dimension, larger than 18 cm x 13 cm in two of its dimensions, and/or larger than 250 cm<sup>3</sup> in three-dimensional space.

 **Location-enabled Advertisement Payload**:
-: the Bluetooth (BT) advertisement payload that is advertised when an Accessory has recently, is currently, or will in the future provide location updates to its owner.
+: the Bluetooth (BT) advertisement payload that is advertised when an Accessory has recently, is currently, or will in the future provide location updates to its Owner.

 **Location-enabled State**:
-: the state an Accessory is in where its location can be remotely viewed by its owner.
+: the state an Accessory is in where its location can be remotely viewed by its Owner.

 **Location-tracking Accessory**:
-: any Accessory that has location-tracking capabilities, including, but not limited to, crowd-sourced location, GPS/GNSS location, WiFi location, cell location, etc., and provides the location information back to an Owner Device via a Crowdsourced Network using the internet, cellular connection, etc. Location-tracking Accessories that are Easily Discoverable MUST adhere to the DULT protocol.
+: any Accessory that has location-tracking capabilities, including, but not limited to, crowd-sourced location, GPS/GNSS location, WiFi location, cell location, etc., and provides the location information back to an Owner Device via a Crowdsourced Network using the internet, cellular connection, etc. Location-tracking Accessories that are Easily Discoverable MUST adhere to the DULT Protocol.
 Location-tracking Accessories may also be referred to as Location-tracking Tags.

 **Location-tracking Tag**:
 : a term that may be used interchangeably with Location-tracking Accessory.

-**Non-owner Device**:
+**Non-Owner Device**:
-: a device that may connect to an Accessory but is not an Owner Device of that Accessory.
+: a Device that may connect to an Accessory but is not an Owner Device of that Accessory.

+**Owner**:
+: an individual that is in active control of and the primary user of an Owner Device.
+An Owner may be associated with one or more accessories and/or Devices.

 **Owner Device**:
-: a device that is associated with the Accessory and can retrieve the Accessory's location by querying the Crowdsourced Network.
+: a Device that is associated with the Accessory and can retrieve the Accessory's location by querying the Crowdsourced Network.

 **Passive Scanning**:
-: method(s) of Unwanted Tracking detection that are running in the background on all devices and may trigger Unwanted Tracking Alerts.
+: method(s) of Unwanted Tracking detection that are running in the background on all Devices and may trigger Unwanted Tracking Alerts.
 Contrast with Active Scanning.

 **Platform**:
-: device hardware and associated operating systems that communicate with Accessories.
-Examples of devices are phones, tablets, laptops, etc.
+: Operating systems that communicate with Accessories.

 **Platform-compatible Method**:
 : a method of communication between the Platform and the Accessory/accessory manufacturers to exchange information, including, but not limited to, BT GATT protocol, BT advertisement, HTTP, etc.

 **Remote Disablement**:
-: the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network via a command sent by a platform.
+: the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network via a command sent by a Platform.

 **Unwanted Tracking (UT)**:
 : undesired tracking of a person, their property, or their belongings by a Location-tracking Accessory.